cabal-club/cable/moderation.md

 #### 4.7.3 Moderation seed example

-Three users A, B, and C (their respective public keys in hexadecimal representation below) are assigned roles in a moderation seed.
-Users A and B are assigned admin (varint value `2`) and user C is assigned role mod (varint value `1`).
+Three users Aleph, Bert, and Cashew (their respective public keys in hexadecimal representation below) are assigned roles in a moderation seed.
+Users Aleph and Bert are assigned admin (varint value `2`) and user Cashew is assigned role mod (varint value `1`).

 The users' ed25519 public keys (hexadecimal):

--   A:
+-   Aleph:
     `c869744624581c4a7dfd0452f1b70dd4289fd14245eeb0a0c2b3a87f0e3a5b9d`
--   B:
+-   Bert:
     `656f9b6195035a063dd1f1f50def3a5a6ee19005384c49e1740df7dc192f722f`
--   C:
+-   Cashew:
     `1f03bd1d7430e5d47cf197d0ec412707a7e211ee7d45f298bf596378dd4c14a4`

 The resulting moderation seed, where each role varint is followed by the